HOW DO I PURCHASE THE COURSE?

 OR . . .

 You may pay for the course by clicking here.
-IMPORTANT: When you see $0.00 on the PayPal screen, enter the amount you want to pay.
+IMPORTANT: Be sure to click "SEND" not request.
+When you see $0.00 on the PayPal screen, enter the amount you want to pay.
 Once payment is received, course materials will be emailed to the address associated with PayPal within two days.
 If you would like materials delivered to a different email, please indicate so in the notes section in PayPal.